R2U2/r2u2/monitors/rust/docs/dev/engines.md

 ## Instruction Dispatch

-The `r2u2_step` function contains the primary control flow of the monitor.
+The `monitor_step` function contains the primary control flow of the monitor.
 All booleanizer instructions are executed first and only once.
 Then the temporal logic instructions are sequentially iterated over until no more progress can be made based on the currently observed data.